 This easy berry yogurt muffin recipe uses goats’ milk yogurt from St Helen’s farm, so people who find cows’ milk difficult to digest might find these work better for them.

-How do you make muffins?
+How do you make berry muffins?

-Making muffins is straightforward, but there is one thing that’s important for successful results – DON’T OVERMIX THE BATTER!
+Making berry muffins is straightforward, but there is one thing that’s important for successful results – DON’T OVERMIX THE BATTER!
 Mix the dry ingredients together, and separately, beat the wet ingredients together.
 Then combine the two, and give them a few folds, around 10 will do it, but don’t mix too thoroughly – largeish clumps of dry ingredients is fine.
 Like this:

 Then stir in the frozen berries, and again – DON’T OVERMIX THE BATTER – as the colour from the berries will bleed into the batter!
 A few more folds and you are ready for baking.
-Spoon into a muffin tray – either lightly oiled, or with paper cases, and bake for about 35 minutes until golden on top.
+Spoon into a muffin tray – either lightly oiled, or with paper cases, and bake these berry muffins for about 35 minutes until golden on top.
 The frozen berries add a good 10 minutes to baking time compared to fresh, or a boring berry-less example.

 Frozen berries are one of my store cupboard – or in this case freezer – essentials.
 They have so many uses: add to porridge, muffins or smoothies, or blitz into a coulis and drizzle over breakfast cereal.
 Frozen berries are packed with vitamins and antioxidants too.
 Useful at any time of year as well as far cheaper than fresh berries out of season.